God's Way of Salvation

 Scripture

-2So the twelve summoned the congregation of the disciples and said, “It is not desirable for us to neglect the word of God in order to serve tables.
-3Instead, brothers and sisters, select from among you seven men of good reputation, full of the Spirit and of wisdom, …
+And the twelve summoned the full number of the disciples and said, “It is not right that we should give up preaching the word of God to serve tables.
+Therefore, brothers, pick out from among you seven men of good repute, full of the Spirit and of wisdom, whom we …

 Sermon Description